Back to Environmental

 Sponsorship of sporting clubs is a tactic used to win public favour

-Professor Marion Nestle in her book Food Politics argues that diet is inherently political, given disputes about what people should eat and who gets to decide what is 'healthy'.
-She writes that such disputes "inevitably involve struggles over the way government balances corporate against public interests ...
-They are revealed whenever a company attacks its critics as 'food police' or justifies self-interested actions as a defence of freedom of choice.
-They are expressed whenever food companies use financial relationships with political leaders and nutrition and health experts to weaken the regulatory ability of federal agencies and whenever they go to court to block unfavourable regulatory decisions."6
+In her book Food Politics, Professor Marion Nestle argues that diet is inherently political, given disputes about what people should eat and who gets to decide what is ‘healthy’.
+She writes that such disputes “inevitably involve struggles over the way government balances corporate against public interests ...
+They are revealed whenever a company attacks its critics as ‘food police’ or justifies self-interested actions as a defence of freedom of choice.
+They are expressed whenever food companies use financial relationships with political leaders and nutrition and health experts to weaken the regulatory ability of federal agencies and whenever they go to court to block unfavourable regulatory decisions.”6

 Drawing on a framework used to classify the tobacco industry’s methods of exerting political influence,7 there is evidence of food industry actors using similar approaches in Australia, as shown below.